izumiz-dev/music-x1/README.md

 For distribution to regular Firefox users, all extensions must be signed by Mozilla:

 1. Create a developer account on [addons.mozilla.org](https://addons.mozilla.org/)
-2. Generate an XPI file using `pnpm create:firefox-addon`
+2. Generate an XPI file using `pnpm package:firefox`
 3. Submit the XPI file through the AMO developer dashboard
 4. Choose either public listing or self-distribution (unlisted)
 5. After approval, download the signed XPI for distribution